ska-telescope/ska-low-cbf-p4/docs/src/SDP.rst

     }

 If a packet is matched the action "forward_ip" is applied.
-In this action, the destination port to either the correct SDP pod.
+In this action, the destination port to configured to the corresponding SDP pod.

 .. code-block:: none